Skip advert

 Advertisement - Article continues below

-Applying to SORN a car with the DVLA is a straightforward process and is the responsibility of the vehicle's registered keeper.
+Applying to SORN a car with the DVLA is a straightforward process and it’s the responsibility of the vehicle's registered keeper.
 Once you have notified the government that the car is off the road and no longer in use, you won’t need to pay any road tax or have any car insurance policy in place.
 Bear in mind, however, that without insurance it won’t be covered in case of theft or damage.

 Advertisement - Article continues below